Flaque/quirk/SETUP.md

 # iOS Setup

-You'll need to install [Cocoapods](https://cocoapods.org/) if you haven't already.
+You will need to install [Cocoapods](https://cocoapods.org/) if you haven't already.
 You can do that by running:

 ```